St Louis International

 Free shuttles as well as the Metrolink run a regular service between the two terminals.

-Airport facilities include ATMs, currency exchange services, restaurants, snack bars, shops, postal services, internet kiosks, and a tourist information desk.
+Airport facilities include ATMs, currency exchange services, restaurants, snack bars, shops, postal services, and an information desk.
 Disabled facilities are good.

 Parking right outside the two terminals costs $5 for two hours, up to a daily maximum of $23.
 There is cheaper parking farther from the terminals, which is serviced by a free shuttle, and costs between $7 and $15 a day.